jasper-zanjani/notes/win-server.md

 Monitoring server     | System Center Operations MAnager (SCOM) | Deploy, configure, manage, and monitor operations, services, devices, and applications of enterprise systems through a single console
 Threat management     | System Center 2016 Endpoint Protection, also Forefront Threat Management Gateway (Forefront TMG), foremerly Microsoft Internet Security and Acceleration (ISA) Server; network router, firewall, VPN server, and web cache

+## Storage
+### External Storage
+__Fibre Channel__ is an alternative to __SCSI__, especially if the storage will be physically separated from the server.
+The maximum range of SCSI is 12 meters, but Fibre Channel is more expensive.

 ## NTFS

 NTFS permission | Description